Digital-Identity-Labs/mdqt/README.md

     $ sudo gem install mdqt

-If using a per-user Ruby via `rbenv` or similar, you'll just need
+If using a per-user Ruby via `rbenv` or similar, you'll need

     $ gem install mdqt